huzaifahp7/huzaifahp7.github.io/_writing/06-24-2025-problems-solutions.md

 ---

 **Che konam baa in hayula-ye be-rehem o be-qarar ast?**
-*What should I do with this material world — unkind and restless at its core?*
+*What should I do with this material world that is unkind and restless at its core?*
 **Har taraf insaan ghamgin o pareshan ast.**
 *Everywhere I turn, I see people weary and worried.*